edisonaugusthy/ng-storage/projects/storage/README.md

      decrypt?: Boolean;
     }

+NB:`encrypt` is a development onprogress feature and may have issues when setting data that has special characters

 #### Getting Data

-Use `getData` method to retrieve data, and it intake key as argument
+Use `getData` method to retrieve data, pass `key` as parameter

 eg:`this.StorageService.getData({key: 'key_of_data',decrypt:optional|boolean})`

 #### Remove Data

+ For removing data we ca either remove by a single key or we can remove all data at once

  - `removeData` method is used remove single item based on key
  - `removeAll` method remove all data stored